How to buy the best cot bed or cot

 By Alison Potter

-A cot bed or cot needs to look good in your little one's nursery, but you also want one that's going to keep your baby safe while sleeping and be easy for you to use and put together.
+A cot bed or cot needs to look good in your child's nursery, but you also want one that's going to keep your baby safe while sleeping, and be easy for you to put together and use.

 In this article:

 Once your baby grows out of a Moses basket or bassinet, which most parents use for a newborn, he or she will need to move into a cot or cot bed.
 There are pros and cons with each.

 - A cot bed is a cot with removable sides and a removable end panel that can be converted into a toddler-sized bed.

 - Your child could outgrow an old-fashioned crib or cot by the time they reach one or two years old.
 The big advantage with a cot bed is that it will last years longer than a cot, because you can use it as a junior bed.

 - Most cot beds will last until a child is seven or eight years old.
 But this will depend on their weight, and how much wear and tear they put the bed through.

 - Cot beds are larger than cots – generally around 70cm wide – so they give your baby a bit more space to roll about and stretch their arms.
 They’re not necessarily that much more expensive.